 What really blew me away about this temple where the incredible detailed carvings on the walls and ceilings of the second and third floors.
 Looking up at the ceiling, the dragon on the ceiling in the above photo supposedly dances as you move aroun the room.

 13. Linji Huguo Temple (護國禪寺)

 If you’ve ever taken the MRT red line north of Yuanshan station, you’ve likely passed by this Chan Buddhist temple and didn’t think twice, because from the outside it doesn’t look very special.
-I didn’t know what it contained either until I read this post by Josh Ellis about it.

 The temple’s courtyard conceals a beautiful Japanese wooden shrine, dating of course to the Japanese colonial period in Taiwan.
 According to Josh’s article, it is the oldest remaining wooden structure from the period in Taiwan, and one of the largest.
 There is also a beautiful wooden bell tower at the entrance.

 The temple sits on the northern edge of Yuanshan Park at the base of Yuanshan (Yuan Mountain).
 When I visited, the sound of Buddhist monks chanting from one of the more recent halls pervaded the grounds, while a set of staircases behind the hall led me to a calm terrace suitable for meditation.

 You won’t find a huge number of temples in Dong Qu (Eastern District), the newer and more fashionable central business district of Taipei, dominated by towering Taipei 101.
 There are, however, still a few gems.

 Built only 15 years after Longshan Temple but a ways from the Old City center, the temple at the time would have occupied a small village or trading point on the Keelung River.
 The current large, 6-story structure temple sits at the entrance to popular Raohe Night Market and is a true spectacle, from both the outside and within.
 It is one of my favorite temples in Taipei.